1. Viktor Axelsen (Yonex)

 Racket: Astrox 100zz Kurenai

-One of the tournament favourites.
-Viktor Axelsen's standing is due to his blend of on-court prowess, agility, and tactical acumen.
-The towering Dane, renowned for his powerful smashes and deft touch at the net, has displayed remarkable consistency in major tournaments.
-Axelsen's triumph at the Tokyo Olympics was a testament to his mastery over the game and mental resilience.
-As he heads into the World Championships, his relentless drive, superb form, and the strategic deployment of his Yonex equipment make him not merely a contender, but a potent force expected to dictate the pace of the competition.
+One of the tournament favourites, Viktor Axelsen's remarkable all-round game is a blend of on-court prowess, agility, and tactical acumen.
+The towering Dane, renowned for his powerful smashes and deft touch at the net, has displayed great consistency in major tournaments.
+Axelsen's triumph at the Tokyo Olympics illustrated his mastery over the game and mental resilience.
+As he heads into the World Championships, his relentless drive, superb form, and careful selection of Yonex equipment make him more than simply a contender - expect him to dictate the pace of competition.
 His fans and rivals alike will be watching keenly to see if he can replicate his recent success and further etch his name into badminton's pantheon of greats.
 The home favourite, back in his native Denmark, can he do it?

 As the reigning Olympic, Japan Open, European Games, Indonesian Open, Malaysian Open, World Tour Finals, French Open and reigning 2022 World Championships champion, he certainly has the creds.